 So let’s start small: Let’s open the conversation and talk to like-minded people.
 Ask questions and educate each other.
 No judgement or moral high ground – just a gentle nudge towards individual activism.
 Independent brands with a purpose are rising like they haven’t before.
 When it comes to consuming goods, let’s start a tiny rebellion and put our money on the change we want to support.
 Buy less but better.
 Buy vintage, buy ethical, buy independent.
 Real luxury is when it has been touched by someone you know or even better, you love.

 I put a couple of links to reading materials below and if you have similar recommendations, feel free to put it in the comments section below for us to explore!

 Some suggested reading on the human impact to our future:

-Requiem for a Species by Clive Hamilton talks about the psychology of denial or resistance to the inconvenient truth about environmental demise.
+Requiem for a Species by Clive Hamilton talks about the psychology of denial and resistance to the inconvenient truth about environmental demise.

 Homo Deus: A Brief History of Tomorrow by Yuval Noah Harari charts how humans became the world’s singularly dominant species and its consequential impact on our future.